 Conversely, times of increased solar activity have corresponded with global warning.
 During the 12th and 13th centuries, the Sun was active, and the European climate was quite mild.

 Solar Cycle 24

-Solar Minimum: According to NOAA and NASA, the sunspot cycle hit an unusually deep bottom from 2007 to 2009.
-In fact, in 2008 and 2009, there were almost NO sunspots, a very unusual situation that had not happened for almost a century.
+The solar minimum occured in 2008 and 2009; during those two years, there were almost NO sunspots, a very unusual situation that had not happened for almost a century.
 Due to the weak solar activity, galactic cosmic rays were at record levels.

-Solar Maximum: The Sun's record-breaking sleep ended in 2010.
+Solar Maximum: The Sun’s record-breaking sleep ended in 2010.
 In 2011, sunspot counts jumped up.
-However, they remained fairly low with a small peak in February of 2012.
-Throughout 2013, the Sun was relatively quiet.
+In February of 2012, the sunpot numbers reached a peak of 66.9.

 What does all this mean?

 - Quiet-to-average cycles may mean a cooling pattern over the next few decades.
 Temperatures have been colder than it would have been otherwise.
 Sunspots are similar to a bathtub of lukewarm water; if you trickle in cold or hot water, it may take a while to notice the difference.
 If this cooling phase on Earth, however, is offset by any warming caused by increasing greenhouse gases, they also raise the question of whether an eventual warming cycle could lead to more rapid warming on Earth than expected.